x51xxx/copilot-mcp-server/docs/resources/faq.md

 ## General Questions

-### What is Codex MCP Tool?
+### What is Copilot MCP Tool?

-Codex MCP Tool is a Model Context Protocol (MCP) server that bridges OpenAI's Codex CLI with MCP-compatible clients like Claude Desktop and Claude Code.
+Copilot MCP Tool is a Model Context Protocol (MCP) server that bridges OpenAI's GitHub Copilot CLI with MCP-compatible clients like Claude Desktop and Claude Code.
 It enables seamless AI-powered code analysis, generation, and brainstorming directly within your development environment.

-### Why use Codex MCP Tool instead of Codex CLI directly?
+### Why use Copilot MCP Tool instead of GitHub Copilot CLI directly?

-**Benefits of using Codex MCP Tool:**
+**Benefits of using Copilot MCP Tool:**

 - **Non-interactive execution** - No manual prompts or confirmations needed
 - **Integration** - Works seamlessly with Claude Desktop/Code
 - **File references** - Use @ syntax to include files easily